Testicular pain

-Testicular pain, also known as scrotal pain, occurs when part or all of either one or both testicles hurt.
+Testicular pain, also known as scrotal pain, occurs when part or all of either one or both testicles hurts.
 Pain in the scrotum is also often included.
 Testicular pain may be of sudden onset or of long duration.

-Causes range from non serious muscular skeletal problems to emergency conditions such as Fournier gangrene and testicular torsion.
+Causes range from non-serious muscular skeletal problems to emergency conditions such as Fournier gangrene and testicular torsion.
 The diagnostic approach involves making sure no serious conditions are present.
 Diagnosis may be supported by ultrasound, urine tests, and blood tests.

 Pain management is typically given with definitive management depending on the underlying cause.

 Definition

-Testicular pain is when part or all of either one or both testicles hurt.
+Testicular pain is when part or all of either one or both testicles hurts.
 Pain of the scrotum is often included.
-It may be either acute, subacute or chronic depending on its duration.
+It may be either acute, subacute, or chronic depending on its duration.

 Chronic scrotal pain

-Chronic scrotal pain (pain for greater than 3 months) may occur due to a number of underlying conditions.
+Chronic scrotal pain (pain for greater than 3 months) may occur due to several underlying conditions.
 It occurs in 15-19% of men post vasectomy, due to infections such as epididymitis, prostatitis, and orchitis, as well as varicocele, hydrocele, spermatocele, polyarteritis nodosa, testicular torsion, previous surgery and trauma.
 In 25% of cases the cause is never determined.
-The pain can persist for a long and indefinite period of time following the vasectomy, in which case it is termed post-vasectomy pain syndrome (PVPS).
+The pain can persist for a long and indefinite period following the vasectomy, in which case it is termed post-vasectomy pain syndrome (PVPS).